-During the two quarters ended February 26, 2011, we used \$2.1 million of cash for investing activities.
-Our primary uses of cash for investing activities were additional spending on curriculum development and the purchase of property and equipment in the normal course of business.
-We spent \$1.3 million during the first two quarters of fiscal 2011 primarily to develop new productivity and leadership offerings.
-Our purchases of property and equipment, which totaled \$0.8 million, consisted primarily of computer software, computer hardware, and leasehold improvements on certain properties.
+During the three quarters ended May 28, 2011, we used \$9.4 million of cash for investing activities.
+Our primary uses of cash for investing activities included a \$5.4 million contingent earnout payment resulting from the acquisition of CoveyLink LLC in fiscal 2009 and additional spending on curriculum development and the purchase of property and equipment in the normal course of business.
+We spent \$2.0 million during the first three quarters of fiscal 2011 primarily to develop new productivity and leadership offerings.
+Our purchases of property and equipment, which totaled \$1.9 million, consisted primarily of leasehold improvements and furniture and fixtures at our newly relocated office in Japan, computer software, computer hardware, and other leasehold improvements on certain properties.